DexTheSillyCat/DTSCM/README.md

 > Reminder, if there is plenty of requested features, then ill invididually choose which suites the best for the sake of the multitools.

 > [!NOTE]
 > Okay i forgot to mention, but this is just for funsies.
-Since i saw a few multitools, i gotten the motivation to make one.
+Since i saw a few multitools, i gotten the motivation to make one. (especially SMT)
 >
 > (Maybe in the way i can get serious of making this and make this project come true..)